Mabel's Married Life: Plot

 A large man with a tennis racquet talks with his wife in a park.
 He leaves her and wanders off.

 Chaplin, in top hat and tails (but baggy pants), sits on a park bench with his wife, Mabel.
 While he has gone to a bar, conning his way out of paying for his drinks, the large man sits with Charlie's wife and starts flirting.
 Chaplin returns to find them laughing together.
 But despite kicking him and hitting him with his cane the man is undeterred in his wooing of his wife.

-Meanwhile, Charlie is met by the man's wife and they return together, where the large man's wife first confronts him but then ends up confronting Mabel.
+Meanwhile, Charlie is met by the man's wife and they return together.
+The large man's wife confronts him first but then ends up confronting Mabel.
 She starts to throttle her then goes to strike her, but accidentally hits Charlie instead.
 The couple then leave.
 Charlie orders Mabel to go home while he returns to the bar where a man at the bar mocks him.

 Mabel stops at a sporting goods store where she orders a man-shaped punch-bag.
 She wants to learn how to fight.
 It is delivered while she is still in her pyjamas.
 She wraps herself in a leopard-skin rug to answer the door.
 She starts practising boxing moves on the dummy/punchbag.
 It is weighted so it swings back and knocks her over.

 Meanwhile, in the bar the large man reappears and is clearly a friend of the mocker and he further ridicules Charlie (who is by now drunk).
 When the man tousles Charlie's hair a fight starts.
 Charlie then returns home, holding a bunch of fresh onions, as though they were flowers, and trying to work out what the smell is.
 Repulsed by the smell, he throws them away, which fly through an open door and onto Mabel who is in bed.

 Charlie in his drunken state sees the dummy as the large man and prepares to fight.
 Charlie demands the dummy leaves.
 He pushes it, which swings back then rolls forward again striking Charlie.
 Charlie tries to placate it but ends up striking it again and getting knocked over.
 Mabel watches from the bedroom, amused by his actions.
 He strikes the dummy again and is thrown onto the bed, where he sees Mabel.
 Believing that she has cheated on him, Charlie throttles her and leads her to the dummy.
 She tries to placate him, while he keeps striking the dummy and getting knocked over by it.
 She eventually reveals to him that it is just a dummy.
 Meanwhile, neighbours get concerned at the noise and stand outside his apartment door.
 The film ends with Charlie and Mabel leaning in for a kiss.